Newcomer Alice Nolan wins runoff election for Apopka City Council seat

-Newcomer Alice Nolan won the Apopka City Council election for Seat 2, according to the Orange County Supervisor of Elections.
+APOPKA, Fla. — Newcomer Alice Nolan has won the Apopka City Council election for Seat 2, according to the Orange County Supervisor of Elections.

 - POLLING LOCATIONS: Supervisor of Elections